PATIENT SAFETY AUTHORITY

 c.
 Patient positioning.

 d.
-Planned nerve block site8 accountability.
+Planned nerve block site.8

 13. Incorporate accountability for these recommendations into the facility's quality assurance and formal evaluation process.
 This includes both individual and team performance evaluations, ongoing professional practice evaluations and focused professional practice evaluations.